DiveHQ/backend-internship-task/SUBMISSION.md

    cp .env.example .env
    ```

+   Set the `NUTRITIONIX_APP_ID` and `NUTRITIONIX_APP_KEY` in the `.env` file if you wish to test the fetching of calories from the provider(Nutritionix).
+You can get them at __<https://developer.nutritionix.com/admin/access_details>__.

 4. If you haven't already, download and set up Docker.
 Alternatively, you can use a virtual environment.

-5. Build a Docker image with all the project dependencies by running the following command:
+5. If using Docker, build a Docker image with all the project dependencies by running the following command:

     ```bash
-    docker compose build
+    docker-compose build
     ```

-6. If using a virtual environment, install the dependencies with `pip install -r requirements/local.txt`
+    If you are using a virtual environment, create and activate the virtual environment:

+    ```bash
+    python3 -m venv venv
+    source venv/bin/activate
+    ```

+    Then, install the dependencies with `pip`:

+    ```bash
+    pip install -r ../requirements/local.txt
+    ```

 ## Running the Test suite

 1. Ensure that you are in the Django project directory (verify `manage.py` is listed when running `ls`).

-2. Run the tests using Docker:
+2. If using Docker, run the tests inside a Docker container:

     ```bash
-    docker compose run --rm web sh -c pytest
+    docker-compose run --rm web sh -c pytest
     ```

     If you are using a virtual environment, simply run `pytest`.